 A number of trek variations and trails are available, but the most popular is the Manaslu Circuit Trek, a 12-14 day hike that provides an unbeatable mix of incredible scenery and cultural diversity.
 Some consider the Manaslu Circuit the finest trek in Nepal.
 Ideal for the intermediate trekker or anyone with a good degree of fitness.

-Lying just north of Kathmandu, the Langtang region is the third most popular trekking region in Nepal (after Annapurna and the Khumba / Everest region), and it’s obvious to see why.
+Lying just north of Kathmandu, the Langtang region is the third most popular trekking region in Nepal (after Annapurna and the Khumba / Everest region), and it’s easy to see why.
 It has incredible scenery that includes the Langtang and Kangja Himals, diverse ethnic communities and perfect positioning near the trekking center of Kathmandu.

 The region has a multitude of trails that offer trekkers many variations in length and difficulty.
 Below are the main trails in the region.